 Popular Skills for Chief Operating Officer (COO)

-Survey results imply that Chief Operating Officers deploy a deep pool of skills on the job.
-Most notably, skills in Business Strategy, Team Leadership, Leadership, and Financial Analysis are correlated to pay that is above average, with boosts between 13 percent and 17 percent.
+Survey takers working as Chief Operating Officers report using a large range of professional skills.
+Most notably, skills in Business Strategy, Leadership, Team Leadership, and Financial Analysis are correlated to pay that is above average, with boosts between 11 percent and 19 percent.
 Those listing Accounting as a skill should be prepared for drastically lower pay.
 Human Resources and Budget Management also typically command lower compensation.
-Most people skilled in Operations Management are similarly competent in Strategic Planning, Leadership, and Budget Management.
+Those proficient in Operations Management are, more often than not, also skilled in Strategic Planning, Leadership, and Budget Management.

 Pay by Experience Level for Chief Operating Officer (COO)

 Median of all compensation (including tips, bonus, and overtime) by years of experience.